Nodes are hardware or virtual resources that are grouped into a cluster to provide block storage and compute capabilities.

 NetApp HCI and Element software defines various node roles for a cluster.
 The four types of node roles are management node, storage node, compute node, and NetApp HCI Witness Nodes.

-The management node (mNode) interacts with a storage cluster to perform management actions, but is not a member of the storage cluster.
+The management node (sometimes abbreviated as mNode) interacts with a storage cluster to perform management actions, but is not a member of the storage cluster.
 Management nodes periodically collect information about the cluster through API calls and report this information to Active IQ for remote monitoring (if enabled).
 Management nodes are also responsible for coordinating software upgrades of the cluster nodes.

 NetApp HCI storage nodes are hardware that provide the storage resources for a NetApp HCI system.
 Drives in the node contain block and metadata space for data storage and data management.
 Each node contains a factory image of NetApp Element software.
 NetApp HCI storage nodes can be managed using the NetApp Element Management extension point.